In 2009, the biologist E.O. Wilson described what he saw as humanity’s real problem. I think it’s also a meeting problem:

 How well will artificial intelligence matchmaking at events work for attendees?

-Artificial intelligence is hot these days, so it’s inevitable that event companies talk about incorporating it into their products, if only because it’s a sure-fire way to get attention from the meetings industry.
 I know something about AI because in the ’80s I was a professor of computer science, and the theory of artificial neural networks — the heart of modern machine learning — was thirty years old.
 AI had to wait, however, for the introduction of vastly more potent technology to allow practical implementation on today’s computers.

 While the combination of powerful computing and well-established AI research is demonstrating incredible progress in areas such as real-time natural language processing and translation, I don’t see why sucking social media and registration data into a database and using AI to look for correlations is going to provide attendee matchmaking that is superior to what can be achieved using participant-driven and participation-rich meeting process combined with attendees’ real-time event experience.
-(Once again, exhibitors may see a benefit from customized target attendee lists, but I’m looking for win-win here.)
+(Once again, exhibitors may see a benefit from customized target attendee lists, but I’m looking for a win-win here.)

-From the attendee point of view
+From the attendee’s point of view

 When attendees enter a meeting room there’s a wealth of information available to help make relevant connections.
 Friends introduce me to people I haven’t yet met.
 Eavesdropping on conversations opens up more possibilities.
 Body language and social groupings also provide important potential matchmaking information.
 An AI matchmaking database includes none of these resources.
 All of them have led me (and just about everyone who’s ever attended meetings) to professional connections that matter.